Skip to main content

 Metro

-According to Almaty Metro official data, the metro has two lines with 14 stations.
-Line 1 runs north-south through the city center (useful for getting between Almaty-2 station and the southern neighborhoods).
+According to Almaty Metro official data, the metro operates one useful city line, with extensions in progress.
+It runs through the city center and is useful for getting between Almaty-2 station, Abay Avenue, and the southern neighborhoods.
 Clean, modern, and safe.
 Single ride: 80 KZT ($0.15).
 Hours: 6:15 AM to 11:30 PM.

 Buses